robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 apply any kind of format-specific typographic functionality which would otherwise be unavailable in markdown syntax.

-## Figures
+## Figures and images

-Figures are inserted as follows:
+Images are inserted as follows:

 ```
 ![alt text](image location/ name)